Research topics of group Prof. Wolf (FU-Berlin/FHI) - Application of Femtosecond-Lasersystems

-Research topics:
+Research topics

 Our research is aimed at a direct microscopic understanding of how elemental processes in volume and at the surfaces of solid-state bodies take place over time.
 To examine these processes, we use time-resolved methods of femtosecond laser spectroscopy and methods of nonlinear optics, in some cases in combination with sample preparation in an ultra-high vacuum.

-The focuses of our research are:
+The focus of our research

 - Femtosecond dynamics of optically excited electrons in molecular adsorbate layers at surfaces, lower-dimensional metallic and correlated electron systems examined with time-resolved photoemission.